Writing and Narrative Arts Major

 In selecting courses, students receive careful, individual attention through the department’s four-year Career Development Program, in which students work extensively with the department faculty.

 Writing and Narrative Arts majors select from among three majors within the department to develop expertise in specific areas or fields within the Writing and Narrative Arts discipline.

 Within each major, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.

-Majors of study in English include:
+Majors of study in Writing and Narrative Arts include:

 - Literary and Cultural Studies Major

 - QPA of 2.33 (C+) required in Writing and Narrative Arts

 - No course with a grade of D+ or lower is counted toward the major.

 - familiarity with major traditions of British and American literature, authors (including women and people of color), works, and genres in their cultural and historical contexts (Major Traditions)